Bitspender/Tamcoin-v2/testing/coincontrol.md

 >  * Context menu
 >    Copy to clipboard (amount,label,address,transaction id,lock,unlock)

-* These labels are tested **except that priorities are not verified because I do not know how priority levels for Peercoins and Peershares are defined**.
+* These labels are tested **except that priorities are not verified because I do not know how priority levels for Tamcoins and Peershares are defined**.

 >  * Labels at the top
 >    Quantity: number of selected outputs